SkyboundLab/SkySkins/README.md

 ## SkySkins

-A simple API for rendering avatars from Mojang and Ely.
+A simple API for rendering avatars from Drasl, Mojang and Ely.

 ### Routes